Unboxed-Software/solana-course/content/cpi.md

 ### CPI with `invoke_signed`

 Using `invoke_signed` is a little different just because there is an additional field that requires the seeds used to derive any PDAs that must sign the transaction.
-You may recall from previous lessons that PDAs do not lie on the Ed25519 curve and, therefore, do not have a corresponding private key.
+You may recall from previous lessons that PDAs do not lie on the Ed25519 curve and, therefore, do not have a corresponding secret key.
 You’ve been told that programs can provide signatures for their PDAs, but have not learned how that actually happens - until now.
 Programs provide signatures for their PDAs with the `invoke_signed` function.
 The first two fields of `invoke_signed` are the same as `invoke`, but there is an additional `signers_seeds` field that comes into play here.

 ```rust